mrvillafria/UFOs/README.md

 #### Instructions
 On our dynamic webpage, the users can search and filter the UFO sightings table based on date, city, state, country, and shape.

 There is a "Filter Search" feature on the left-hand side of the page with the different search criteria.

-In each input box, it displays an example, or a placeholder, for each filter option.
+Plase notice in each input box, it displays an example, or a placeholder, for each filter option.
 This will help show the user the input format for what they want to search on.

 ![filtersearch](/Resources/filtersearch.PNG)

 ## Summary